-- Citizen: An SCPA citizen is actively involved in developing an environment that is welcoming, engaging, and inclusive of a highly diverse community.
+- CITIZEN: An SCPA citizen is actively involved in developing an environment that is welcoming, engaging, and inclusive of a highly diverse community.
 Our citizens engage in meaningful action toward equity and equality for all people.
 They are upstanders against bullying, harassment, and harmful behaviors.

-- ARTIST: An SCPA artist is a courageous and self-disciplined individual with a continuous desire to create authentic works of art.
-Our students’ voices are nurtured through intensive arts training in order to develop a solid launching ground for individual success as they live their passion.
+- ARTIST: An SCPA artist is a courageous and self-disciplined individual with the perseverance and continuous desire to create authentic works of art.
+Our artists’ voices are nurtured through intensive arts training in order to develop a solid launching ground for success as they live their passion.

 Established in 1978, under the leadership of founding principal Florence Johnson and project resource teacher Ole Kittleson, the School of Creative and Performing Arts opened as a school-within-a school on the Roosevelt Middle School campus.
 As a result of a court mandate, SCPA was one of San Diego Unified School District's first magnet schools created to facilitate voluntary integration.
 SCPA first opened with 1 administrator, 17 teachers, 1 counselor, 17 support staff and 180 students in grades 4, 5, and 6.
 46 seventh grade students were added in the spring semester with 8th grade added the following year.
 These 8th grade students became the first graduating class of SCPA.
 In the Fall of 1982, SCPA relocated to the former Mabel E. O'Farrell site in Southeast San Diego and became known as the O'Farrell School of Creative and Performing Arts.